MylesBorins/a11y-school/README.md

 #a11y-school

-###WORK IN PROCESS
+a11y is shorthand for the word accessibility.

+###Work in Progress

-This will eventually be the repo for an accessibility nodeschool workshopper that individuals can use to learn how to be a better a11y.
+This will eventually be the repo for an accessibility nodeschool workshopper that individuals can use to learn how to be better at a11y.

 Below is a quick brain dump, please send a PR about other things we could do, or ways in which the language could be improved